-The AD9269 dual-channel ADC design can be used for diversity reception of signals, where the ADCs are operating identically on the same carrier but from two separate antennae.
+The AD9204 dual ADC design can be used for diversity reception of signals, where the ADCs are operating identically on the same carrier but from two separate antennae.
 The ADCs can also be operated with independent analog inputs.
-The user can sample any $f_s/2$ frequency segment from dc to 200 MHz, using appropriate low-pass or band-pass filtering at the ADC inputs with little loss in ADC performance.
-Operation to 300 MHz analog input is permitted, but it occurs at the expense of increased ADC noise and distortion.
+The user can sample any $f{\rm s}/2$ frequency segment from dc to 200 MHz, using appropriate low-pass or band-pass filtering at the ADC inputs with little loss in ADC performance.
+Operation to 300 MHz analog input is permitted but occurs at the expense of increased ADC noise and distortion.

-In nondiversity applications, the AD9269 can be used as a baseband or direct downconversion receiver, in which one ADC is used for I input data and the other is used for Q input data.
+In nondiversity applications, the AD9204 can be used as a baseband or direct downconversion receiver, where one ADC is used for I input data and the other is used for Q input data.